casprwang/blog/src/pages/blog/2016-05-24-an-example-markdown-file.md

 date: '2017-07-08T14:59:04-04:00'
 description: This page show's the typography of this site.
 draft: false
-title: A example markdown file
+title: An example markdown file
 tags:
   - markdown
   - example